bup/bup/note/main.md

   error, given the potential risks with respect to incorrect ownership, permissions, etc. The new `bup validate-refs` command can detect the problem and `bup get --repair` can repair affected saves.

-* Previously, `bup get --force-pick: SRC /.tag/DEST` created broken commits if the `DEST` was not itself a commit (the parent would be whatever `DEST` initially pointed to).

 * `bup init -r` (`--remote`) now only initializes the remote repository, not the local and remote repositories, so `bup init -r